Story

 “It's a full operation.
 Our workers go through education and training.
 After the training, we recruit some of them, and others receive sewing machines, and we outsource some of our production to them.”

-Bismark supervising trainees' work at Reusable Bags Gh (Photo: IOM Ghana/Juliane Reissig)
+Bismark supervising colleagues' work at Reusable Bags GH (Photo: IOM Ghana/Juliane Reissig)

 Bismark understands the benefits of migration and actively promotes them to other young Ghanaians.